-Alabama Department of Environmental Management (ADEM) & Alabama Department of Public Health (ADPH) collect water samples from 23 high use swimming areas in Mobile and Baldwin Counties.
+Alabama Department of Environmental Management (ADEM) & Alabama Department of Public Health (ADPH) collect water samples from 25 high-use swimming areas in Mobile and Baldwin Counties.
 Water samples are analyzed for the bacteria Enterococci, which often occurs in the presence of potential human pathogens (things that make you sick!).
 If testing shows high levels of bacteria, the site is re-tested the following day.
-When elevated bacteria levels remain, ADPH issues a public health advisory and closes the beach for swimming.
+When elevated bacteria levels remain, ADPH issues a public health advisory.
 Mobile Baykeeper posts these results to Swim Guide, giving easy-to-identify results in real time.

 The safe level for swimming is determined by the EPA to be 104 colony forming units (CFU) of Enterococci (a bacteria that indicates fecal contamination)/100 mL of water.
 At this level it is estimated that approximately 3% (32/1000) of healthy adult swimmers will contract a waterborne illness.
 These rates may be higher for children, pregnant women, the elderly, or those with weakened immune systems.

 Bacteria levels can change quickly depending on tides, rain, and other factors.
 We recommend that individuals always take appropriate precautions when swimming.
 Those precautions include not exposing open wounds to the water and washing thoroughly after leaving the water.
 Bacteriological testing requires a 24-hour incubation period.
 Therefore, the reported water quality statuses are at least 24 hours old, and may not reflect current water quality conditions at these sites.
 If rain has occurred in the last 24 hours it is likely bacteria levels have increased and sometimes drastically.

 Remember to share with friends so they can swim safely too!

 What If I don't have a Smart Phone?